-- 1.7 Sustained Public-Private Partnerships (PPPs) (referring to BOT projects with the private sector financing/constructing and/or operating projects which traditionally would be within the ambit of the public sector) and minimizing the risks associated with these projects by building the environment for solicited bids and the capacity to identify and monitor contingent liabilities.
-To better ensure successful projects and build the market case for these projects, budgets shall be provided for feasibility studies. - 1.8 Continued promotion of open data to increase public access and awareness on budget data/information to facilitate appreciation and analysis, promote transparency and accountability.
+- 1.7 Pursuit of Public-Private Partnership (PPP) or BOT projects with the private sector financing/constructing and/or operating projects which traditionally would be within the ambit of the public sector and minimizing the risks associated with these projects by building the environment for solicited bids and the capacity to identify and monitor contingent liabilities.
+To better ensure successful projects and the market case for these projects, budgets shall be provided for project development, implementation, monitoring and technical assistance to implementing agencies. - 1.8 Continued promotion of open data to increase public access and awareness on budget data and other program information to facilitate appreciation and analysis, and to promote transparency and accountability in public services.
 Accordingly, the posting of bids and awards on the PhilGeps, and the publication of the Transparency Seal and ARTA Citizen Charter will continue to be Good Governance Conditions under the PBB to institutionalize these transparency conditions. - 2.0 Medium-Term Information Technology Harmonization Initiative (MITHI) a coherent process, jointly undertaken by DBM, DOST Information and Communications Technology Office (ICTO), and NEDA, for the planning, budgeting, implementation, monitoring and evaluation of proposed government-wide information and communication technology programs and projects.
-The GOCCs' Information Systems Strategic Plans shall be subject to evaluation by the MITHI steering committee in accordance with DBM-DOST-NEDA JMC 2012-01 and 2014-01. - 3.0 Climate Change Expenditure (CCE) tagging expenditures related to climate change adaptation and mitigation shall be identified and tagged consistent with the National Framework Strategy on Climate Change (NFSCC), the National Climate Change Action Plan (NCCAP) and in accordance with the Unified Account Code Structure (UACS).
-The CCE are expenditures that will mitigate risks (e.g. casualties, damage to properties, disruption of economic activities, etc.) by increasing resiliency from more intense meteorological and meteorologically hazardous triggered events (e.g. rain-induced landslide, extreme flooding, flashfloods, etc.).
-A Joint Memorandum Circular (JMC) between the DBM and the Climate Change Commission (CCC) shall be issued separately to guide the departments/agencies and GOCCs in identifying and tagging government expenditures for climate change in the budget process. - 4.0 Other PFM Policies
+The agencies'/GOCCs' Information Systems Strategic Plans (ISSP) shall be subject to evaluation by the MITHI steering committee in accordance with DBM-DOST-NEDA JMC 2012-01 and 2014-01. - 3.0 Climate Change Expenditure (CCE) tagging expenditures related to climate change adaptation and mitigation shall be identified and tagged consistent with the National Framework Strategy on Climate Change (NFSCC), the National Climate Change Action Plan (NCCAP) and in accordance with the Unified Accounts Code Structure (UACS).
+The CCE are expenditures that will mitigate and/or adapt to climate change risks (e.g. casualties, damage to properties, disruption of economic activities, etc.) by increasing resiliency from more intense meteorological and meteorologically hazardous triggered events (e.g. raininduced landslide, extreme flooding, flashfloods, etc.).
+Joint Memorandum Circular No. 2015-01 dated July 23, 2015 shall be adopted to guide the departments/agencies and GOCCs in identifying and tagging government expenditures for climate change in the budget process.

+4.0 Other PFM Policies

-As a means for further improving transparency, efficiency and effectiveness in government operations, GOCCs shall also incorporate the budgetary implications of the following public sector reforms on their proposals:
+As a means for further improving transparency, efficiency and effectiveness in government operations, agencies/GOCCs shall also incorporate the budgetary implications of the following public sector reforms on their proposals: